Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The more expensive restaurants in Shanghai generally accept credit cards, but street vendors and takeaway joints usually expect cash.
 While hotel restaurants sometimes include a 10 to 15 percent service charge, tipping is not generally practised in Shanghai.

 This fine-dining restaurant, located on the Bund, is part of a highly respected international chain, serving exceptional Chinese fusion cuisine.
-There are three different dining spaces: the Ling Ling Lounge offers a stylish setting for cocktails with beautiful views; the main dining area, known as the 'Cage', is enclosed in delicate woodwork; and there is a set of luxurious private dining rooms which can be reserved.
+There are three different dining spaces: the Ling Ling Lounge offers a stylish setting for cocktails with beautiful views; the main dining area, known as the 'Cage', is enclosed in delicate woodwork; and then there are a number of luxurious private dining rooms.
 Reservations are essential and smart casual dress is encouraged, though dress jackets are not required.

 Scena is located within the glitzy Ritz-Carlton Shanghai Pudong Hotel and serves authentic Italian cuisine.
-The restaurant is on the 52nd floor of the hotel, with floor to ceiling windows and provides spectacular views over the city.
-Although comparatively expensive Scena gets consistent rave reviews from travellers and the service is known to be of a very high standard.
+The restaurant is on the 52nd floor of the hotel, with floor to ceiling windows providing spectacular views over the city.
+Although comparatively expensive, Scena gets consistent rave reviews from travellers and the service is known to be of an excellent standard.
 Reservations are recommended.

-This Shanghai restaurant serves Chinese staples like wonton soup, sweet-smoky fried fish, and braised bamboo shoots, but what it's known for is the best xiao long bao (steamed soup buns) in the city.
-They're roughly ten times what you'd pay at a street stall, but most who have tried them say they're worth it.
+This Shanghai restaurant serves Chinese staples such as wonton soup, sweet-smoky fried fish and braised bamboo shoots, but what it's best known for is its lip-smacking xiao long bao (steamed soup buns).
+They're roughly 10 times what you'd pay at a street stall, but most who have tried them say they're worth it.
 Located in the Super Brand Mall, the walls are covered in watercolour sketches of famous Chinese celebrities.
-Din Tai Fung is a child-friendly restaurant, and even has special Mickey Mouse cutlery for kids.
+Din Tai Fung is also a child-friendly restaurant, so don't be afraid to take the little ones.

 For those looking for a sports bar in Shanghai to have a pint and watch the game, The Camel is the best place in town.
-The restaurant is broken up into three viewing areas, so multiple games can be seen simultaneously on the 14 flat-screen televisions.
-The menu is standard gastropub, serving classics like fish and chips, steak, burgers, and pies, and there's a good selection of beers and cocktails to go with them.
+The restaurant is broken up into three viewing areas, so multiple games can be watched simultaneously on the many flat-screen televisions.
+The menu is standard gastropub, serving such classics as fish and chips, steak, burgers and pies, and there's a good selection of beers and cocktails to go with them.